sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/docker_compose.md

 **Due to issues related to Code Insights on the 3.35.0 release, users are advised to upgrade to 3.35.1 as soon as possible.**

+There is a [known issue](../../code_insights/how-tos/Troubleshooting.md#oob-migration-is-not-at-100) with the Code Insights out-of-band settings migration not reaching 100% complete.

 ## 3.34 -> 3.35.1

 **Due to issues related to Code Insights on the 3.35.0 release, users are advised to upgrade directly to 3.35.1.**